Droid-MAX/ghradl/README.md

 ## Install

-Clone this repository and either add `ghradl/bin` to your path or call the script directly to use it.
+Clone this repository and either add `ghradl/bin` to your path or call the `ghradl` script directly to use it.

 ## Dependencies